daffierHarp/TestSerEx/README.md

 ## JSON encoding as assistance to XML encoding which lacks ability to encode dictionaries

 Microsoft's XML encoding lacks the ability to encode dictionaries.
-In lue a simple design pattern is suggested which encodes Dictionary field as JSON:
+In lieu a simple design pattern is suggested which encodes Dictionary field as JSON:

 ```cs
     public class ObjectWithDictionary